Emperor Xiaozhuang of Northern Wei: Killing of Erzhu Rong

 Emperor Xiaozhuang feared, however, that Yuan Tianmu, who was then at Jinyang, would be a latent threat, and therefore summoned Yuan Tianmu to the capital as well.
 Meanwhile, with rumors that Erzhu was planning to arrest Emperor Xiaozhuang and move the capital to Jinyang, Emperor Xiaozhuang became even more apprehensive and anxious to carry out the plot.
 He studied the historical accounts of the Han dynasty general Dong Zhuo, and concluded that Wang Yun's failure, after he killed Dong, was in not pardoning Dong's associates, forcing them into rebellion.
 He therefore prepared first to kill Erzhu Rong and then to declare a general pardon.
 Under pretense that Empress Erzhu had given birth, he summoned Erzhu Rong and Yuan Tianmu into the palace and surprised and killed them.
 Also killed were Erzhu Rong's eldest son Erzhu Puti (爾朱菩提), who was 14 years old at the time, and Erzhu's attendants.
-The populace rejoiced at the news of Erzhu Rong's death, but Erzhu Rong's wife the Princess Beixiang and Erzhu Shilong fought their way out of the capital, initially camping at Heyin and demonstrating their military strength.
+The populace rejoiced at the news of Erzhu Rong's death, but Erzhu Rong's wife the Princess Beixiang (Note: In his annotations to Zizhi Tongjian, Hu Sanxing wrote that the Princess Beixiang was not from the Yuan clan, but was created princess in recognition of Erzhu's achievements.
+However, this contradicts the Wei Shu, which recorded that Erzhu Rong's wife was the paternal aunt of Yuan Lve, Prince Wenzhen of Dongping (东平文贞王), and Yuan Ning, Prince of Dong'an (东安王), and thus a daughter of Yuan Zhen, Prince Hui of Nan'an (南安惠王).
+Hu also noted that Tongjian used the title "Elder Princess of Beixiang" to refer to Erzhu Rong's wife, despite Sima Guang noting in his Zizhi Tongjian Kaoyi that Tongjian would be using "Elder Princess of Xiang" (per Emperor Xiaozhuang's biography in Book of Wei); Hu opinioned that the discrepancy could have been caused by errors while copying manuscripts.) and Erzhu Shilong fought their way out of the capital, initially camping at Heyin and demonstrating their military strength.